Giving People Clues that Turn Dreams into Reality

-Robert started his career switching from one job to another.
-During the span of his career, there came a time where he had to deliver pizzas for a little company called Domino’s Pizza.
+Robert started his career by switching from one job to another.
+During the span of his career, there came a time when he had to deliver pizzas for a little company called Domino’s Pizza.
 Because of his work ethic, he became a manager but not long after, he got bad news from the franchisee.

 So they bought the stores and, along the way, faced many struggles.
 One of the biggest they’ve faced is being in debt for over $150,000.
-They have overcome that by attending a personal development training and putting action to what they’ve learned.
+They have overcome that by attending personal development training and putting action to what they’ve learned.
 Nine months later, they were completely financially free and retired at the age of 32.

 - Robert shared snippets of his second book entitled The Authority Key.

-- We discussed about the work behind-the-scenes — needed to become a superhero and the importance of knowing someone’s success journey.
+- We discussed about the work behind the scenes — needed to become a superhero and the importance of knowing someone’s success journey.